Abhi75033/Abhi75033/README.md

 ### 🔧 My Skill Set Includes:

-- **Cloud Platforms:** Proficient in AWS, Azure, and Google Cloud Platform, with hands‑on experience designing and implementing multi‑cloud architectures.
+- **Cloud Platforms:** Proficient in AWS, Azure, and Google Cloud Platform, with hands-on experience designing and implementing multi-cloud architectures.
 - **Infrastructure as Code (IaC):** Expertise in Terraform and CloudFormation for automating infrastructure provisioning, configuration, and management.
 - **Containerization:** Skilled in Docker and Kubernetes for container orchestration, deployment, and scaling.
 - **CI/CD:** Experienced in building pipelines with Jenkins, GitLab CI/CD, and AWS CodePipeline to automate software delivery.
-- **Monitoring & Logging:** Familiar with Prometheus, Grafana, and the ELK Stack for real‑time monitoring, logging, and performance optimization.
+- **Monitoring & Logging:** Familiar with Prometheus, Grafana, and the ELK Stack for real-time monitoring, logging, and performance optimization.
 - **Security & Compliance:** Knowledgeable about cloud security best practices, implementing IAM policies, encryption, and standards like GDPR and HIPAA.

 ---